K7MDL2/KEITHSDR/SDR_RA8875/README.md

         e.
 The transmit audio chain on the program side is new and mostly untested but TR switching does work and the RS-HFIQ switches to TX OK with carrier easily heard on an external RX.
         f.
 On program startup there is an occasional hang trying to initialize the RS-HFIQ rig I am tracking down.
         g.
 A freeby benefit to the Serial free-form command support is that Serial CAT control can now be used via OmniRig.
 Use the RS-HFIQ ini file and the commands will be passed through (in theory - untested for now).
+    6. A 5ms delay after each command sent to the RS-HFIQ seems to have solved the init hangs.
+    7. For testing when XIT is ON, periodic screen update sources are stopped.
+This lowers background noise considerably.
+There are regular screen updates for clock, meter, spectrum, and also for changes when tuning or touch drags.
+Lower bands like 40M have high enough atmospheric noise it drowns this noise out.
+The noise is obvious on the upper bands.
+The question now is if shielding the display is enough to solve it.
+Not using a ribbon cable on this rig, the Teensy is stacked directly on the back of the display connector.
+Noise is form SPI mostly, possibly i2c also.

 ## February 2022